retep998/wio-rs/README.md

 # wio-rs #

-Windows Async IO for Rust.
-Stuff will happen soon.
+Various Windows things for Rust.
+The focus is on async IO, but anything goes really.